kdan-mobile-software-ltd/error_response/README.md

     - https://your_remote_file_2.yml
 ```

-The `error_response` gem lookups all `yml` files and merge them into a hash.
+The `error_response` gem looks up all `yml` files and merge them into a hash.

-You can also cusomize you config file path through configuration.
+You can also customize your config file path through configuration.

 ```ruby
 ErrorResponse.configure do |config|